$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism

 \paragraph{Further bosonic symmetries.} Whilst gauge transformations themselves do not close off-shell in general, their action on the action functional~\eqref{eq:MCAction} does.
 This is due to an additional invariance of $S_{\rm MC}[a]$ under transformations of the form

 for $\ell_1,\ldots,\ell_i\in\sL$ with $\sum_{j=1}^i|\ell_j|_{\sL}\ =\ i-2$ and $\gamma_j\in\FR$.
 The invariance follows directly from cyclicity of the inner product~\eqref{eq:cyclicity} and the fact that $\mu_{i+2}(f,f,\ldots )\ =\ 0$ for $i\ \geq\ 0$.
 Since these symmetries vanish on-shell and therefore do not affect classical observables, they are referred to as {\em trivial symmetries}.
 They are of no physical significance.
-In particular, they neither lead to conserved quantities nor do they prevent perturbation theory.
+In particular, they neither lead to conserved quantities nor do they pose any obstacle for perturbation theory.

 \paragraph{Supersymmetric extension.} A useful property of Chern--Simons theory in three dimensions is that it is trivially $\CN\ =\ 2$ supersymmetric, cf.~\cite{Ivanov:1991fn}.
 That is, it can be extended to an $\CN\ =\ 2$ supersymmetric action such that all superpartners of the gauge potential are auxiliary fields.
 The latter come with algebraic equations that can be integrated out and one is left with the usual Chern--Simons action.
 The supersymmetries can be linearly combined into the odd symmetry required for computing path integrals of Chern--Simons theory using localisation, see e.g.~\cite{Kapustin:2009kz}.